CETL Faculty Fellow for Learning-Centered Teaching

 Call for Applications

 CETL is seeking to hire a Faculty Fellow for Learning-Centered Teaching.
-This position will play an essential role in realizing the student success imperative and supporting KSU’s mission and vision of a student-centered university.
-The CETL Fellow will work to develop and support faculty at KSU in transforming their teaching to be more learning-centric.
-The Fellow will also support faculty in the changes necessary to implement the new student success guidelines in annual review and post-tenure review.
+This fellowship will play an essential role in realizing the student success imperative and in supporting KSU’s mission and vision of a student-centered university.
+The CETL Fellow will work to develop and support faculty at KSU in transforming their teaching to better support student success.

-Successful candidates for the position must be effective teachers who have organizational and leadership abilities and who have a fresh vision for how to advance the use of learner-centered pedagogies and philosophies across campus.
-The fellow will work closely with the Director of Scholarly Teaching and other CETL staff to develop, administer and assess programs and create educational materials related to the fellowship.
-The fellow will have some discretion in conceptualizing the position, based on their expertise and interests.
-For instance, previous Fellows for Learning-Centered Teaching focused on Collaborative Learning, High-Impact Practices, or Metacognition.
-However, some of the expected roles would include the ones below:
+Successful candidates for the position will not only be effective teachers but also will have a fresh vision for how to advance the use of student success pedagogies with their colleagues.
+The fellow will work closely with the Director for Scholarly Teaching and other CETL staff to develop, administer and assess programs and create educational materials related to the fellowship.
+The fellow will have some discretion in conceptualizing the position, based on their expertise and interests, however, some of the expected roles would include the ones below:

-- Consult with faculty to provide voluntary, confidential, and constructive guidance to be more learning-centered and enhance their scholary teaching practice
+1. Consult with faculty to provide voluntary, confidential, and constructive guidance to promote student success and enhance their scholarly teaching practice

-- Assist faculty in setting goals in student success as well as documenting the impact of their student-success efforts
+5. Assist faculty in setting student success goals as well as documenting the impact of their student-success efforts

-In addition to programs and initiatives specific to the Fellowship, the fellow will collaborate with the CETL Executive Director to strengthen existing CETL programs, such as New Faculty Orientation.
+In addition to programs and initiatives specific to the Fellowship, the fellow will attend and contribute to CETL staff meetings and strategic initiatives (e.g., orientations, conferences, and institutes).
 Producing scholarship in the area of the fellowship is also a possibility though not a requirement.

-The position will report to the Director of Scholarly Teaching in CETL.
-CETL Faculty Fellows hold a 50% administrative assignment in CETL while maintaining a 50% faculty appointment in their academic home department.
-This is accomplished by receiving a half-time course release and negotiating research and service loads.
+The fellowship is structured as a 50% workload reassignment.
+This workload reassignment is negotiated as a combination of course release time from teaching and reduced or realigned service and research activity in their academic department.
 CETL Fellows have office space at CETL and are expected to spend two days a week at CETL.
-Departments receive replacement funds in their part-time pool to offset increase in part-time instructors.
-The CETL Scholarly Teaching Director reviews the Fellow’s performance in the context of their Fellowship activities during each year of their term and provide an assessment to the academic Chair to include in the Fellow’s annual review process.
+The Fellow will continue to draw their regular salary.
+While fellows do not receive a stipend for the fellowship during the academic year, funds are available for departments to offset their courses with part-time instructors through the part-time faculty pool.
+The CETL Director for Scholarly Teaching reviews the Fellow’s performance in the context of their Fellowship activities during each year of their term and provides an assessment to the academic Chair to include in the Fellow’s annual review process.

 Fellowship Term:

-The Fellowship will start July 1, 2023, and includes a negotiable summer stipend.
-It will serve for one year, renewable contingent on the productivity of the first year, continued availability of funding, and programmatic needs.
+The Fellowship will start January 1, 2024, and includes a summer stipend.
+The duration of the fellowship is one year, renewable contingent on the productivity of the first year, continued availability of funding, and programmatic needs.

 Eligibility: